Hotel Booking Technology

 Does It Offer Dynamic Pricing Tools?

 Setting different rates for certain days, months or seasons can be a prudent pricing practice.
-Many booking engines not only allow this, but can automate the process by tracking data on who’s buying and when the demand is rising and falling.
-They may also offer features for adjusting price for last minute bookings and other parameters.
+Many booking engines not only allow this but can automate the process by tracking data on who’s buying and when the demand is rising and falling.
+They may also offer features for adjusting prices for last-minute bookings and other parameters.

 Can It Book Packages and Add-Ons?

 For properties that offer a variety of onsite experiences and amenities, a system that allows guests to add spa treatments, meals, or excursions to their room booking can allow you to drive more revenue through your website.
 It can also take a burden off of your reservations staff if it allows guests to book package offers through the system without needing to call or email to do so.

 In certain instances, your PMS may offer an online booking engine component, but this isn’t always the best option for your website.
 If driving online bookings is a serious goal, you’re often better served by using a booking engine that’s optimized for the task.
 But the question is: how well can it integrate with your PMS system to ensure seamless transmission of bookings data?

 For us here at Digital Hospitality, this is a key question, since our work is all about gathering data.
 The more information we have about bookings made through your website (i.e. where the guest came from, how much they spent, how they behaved before booking), the more we can optimize to increase bookings over time.
 In order to do so, we need to work with a booking engine that allows us to set up detailed analytics tracking on their system.
 So be sure to ask any potential booking engine if they support third-party eCommerce tracking.